There are three primary ways to fax from a computer.

 - A document to send

-It’s important to be aware that to use your computer as a fax machine, the computer needs to always be on and connected to the phone line to receive a fax.
+It’s important to be aware that to use your computer as a fax machine the computer needs always to be on and connected to the phone line to receive a fax.

 As well, the computer will not be able to use your internet connection to send and receive faxes – only the phone connection.